alkem-io/website/content/en/post/2022-07-spreadsheet/index.md

   preview_only: true
 ---

+*Note that the screenshots/images in this post may not represent the current reality as our platform's features are changing and improving constantly.*

 ![](./header.png)

 *You are managing a project, consisting of many stakeholders and types of information.
 The first thing you do is structure all data in a spreadsheet, as this is the easiest way of processing the data.
 But.. what now?*